 We are a member owned, "not-for-profit" corporation, "Group A" water system (State of Washington Department of Health identification #85050V).
-The services of the corporation are provided to the residence, businesses, public entities and other organizations located in the greater Summit/Waller area of Pierce County.
-There are approximately 5,160 members.
+Services of the corporation are provided to residences, businesses, public entities and other organizations located in the greater Summit/Waller area of Pierce County.
+There are approximately 5,180 members.
 The corporation's articles of incorporation and By-laws along with federal, state and local regulations govern the operation of the Company.

 The Board of Directors meet twice a month and receives member comments.
-Summit Water will be glad to provide you additional information about water quality, and you may write, call, e-mail, or drop by at 9701 50th Ave.
+Summit Water will be glad to provide you additional information about water quality.
+To obtain this information you may write, e-mail (service@summitwater.org), call (253-537-7781) or drop by our office located at 9701 50th Ave.
 East, Tacoma, WA.
-98446-5444, (253-537-7781), service@summitwater.org.
+98446-5444.
 For more information about the health effects of the listed contaminants in the material provided in this report, call the Environmental Protection Agency hotline at (800) 426-4791.

-The Annual Meeting of Summit Water & Supply Company is scheduled for 6:00 PM, Tuesday, April 11, 2017.
+The Annual Meeting of Summit Water & Supply Company is scheduled for 6:00 PM, Tuesday, April 9, 2019.
 The meeting will be at the Summit Water & Supply Company's main office, located at 9701 50th Ave.
 E. (approximately four blocks west of Canyon Rd., on 50th Ave.
 E. - private roadway).